mouri11/Labyrinth/README.md

 # Team Members

-Labyrinth was a part of our final year project, the group consists of:
+Labyrinth was a part of our final year project at Maulana Abul Kalam Azad University of Technology (formerly WBUT.).
+The group consists of:
 * Debayan De
 * Rohit Das
 * Rudra Nil Basu